OohDark30/ecs-email-alerting/configuration/README.md

 We've provided two sample configuration files:

-- ecs_email_alert_configuration.sample: Change file suffix from .sample to .json and configure as needed This contains the tool configuration for ECS, database, and SMTP connections as well as logging level, etc.
+- ecs_email_alert_configuration.sample: Change file suffix from .sample to .json and configure as needed This contains the tool configuration for one ore more ECS clusters to monitor, a local SQL Lite database to store extracted alerts, either SMTP or SendGrid info for email delivery, logging level, etc.

   Here is the sample configuration:

   BASE:
-  logging_level - The default is "info" but it can be set to "debug" to generate a LOT of details data store - This is a placeholder for future data stores.
-At the moment it's set to "influx"
+  logging_level - The default is "info" but it can be set to "debug" to generate a LOT of details data store - At the moment it's set to "sqllite" but could be enhanced to support other datastores email_delivery - This is the email delivery system to use.
+This can be either "smtp" or "sendgrid"

   ECS_CONNECTION:
   protocol - Should be set to "https"